Jewish prayer: Pesach, Shavuot and Sukkot

 The services for the three festivals of Pesach ("Passover"), Shavuot ("Feast of Weeks" or "Pentecost"), and Sukkot ("Feast of Tabernacles") are alike, except for interpolated piyyutim and readings for each individual festival.
 The preliminaries and conclusions of the prayers are the same as on Shabbat.
 The Amidah on these festivals only contains seven benedictions, with Attah Bechartanu as the main one.
-Hallel (communal recitation of Psalms 113–118) follows.
+After the Shacharit Amidah, Hallel (communal recitation of Psalms 113–118) follows; on the last six days of Passover, Hallal is recited in its abbreviated form and customs vary as to whether a blessing is recited.

 The Musaf service includes Umi-Penei Hata'enu, with reference to the special festival and Temple sacrifices on the occasion.

-A blessing on the pulpit ("dukhen") is pronounced by the "kohanim" (Jewish priests) during the repetition of the Amidah.
+The Priestly Blessing ("dukhening") is pronounced during the repetition of the Amidah.
 While this occurs daily in Israel and most Sephardic congregations, it occurs only on Pesach, Shavuot, Sukkot, Rosh Hashanah, and Yom Kippur in Ashkenazic (and some Sephardic communities) congregations of the Jewish diaspora.
 Even when it is omitted, or when there are no kohanim present, a special prayer is instead recited by the hazzan after the Modim ("Thanksgiving") prayer) in commemoration of the priestly blessing.
 (American Reform Jews omit the Musaf service.)